poetaman/arttime/README.md

 # Installation

-There are two installation methods: 1) Simple, 2) Manual.
-As the name suggests, 1) Simple method should be used by users who want a simple install experience (also mostly no password required), and 2) Manual method is for users who are fluent in using terminal and want to customize installation.
+There are two installation methods: 1) Simple, 2) Manual, 3) Package manager.
+As the name suggests, 1) Simple method should be used by users who want a simple install experience (also mostly no password required), 2) Manual method is for users who are fluent in using terminal and want the most customize install experience (check any optional dependencies at [arttime dependencies](https://github.com/poetaman/arttime/wiki#dependencies)), 3) Package manager method automates dependency installation, though mostly requires superuser password to install.

 ---